nicklockwood/FXJSON/README.md

 Configuration
 -----------------

 FXJSON has the following configurations constants.
-These can be set in your project either in code (prior to import FXJSON.h) or as preprocessor macros in the build settings:
+These can be set as preprocessor macros in the build settings if you wish to override the defaults:

     FXJSON_OMIT_NULL_OBJECT_VALUES